elementor/elementor-developers-docs/src/dynamic-tags/dynamic-tags-structure.md

 * [Controls](./dynamic-tags-controls)
 * [Rendering](./dynamic-tags-rendering)

-Please note that the `\Elementor\Core\DynamicTags\Tag` class has many more methods used to do different things, but the methods mentioned above will cover the vast majority of your needs.
+Please note that the `\Elementor\Core\DynamicTags\Tag` class has many more methods, but the methods mentioned above will cover the vast majority of your needs.